-The safety and well-being of your daughter(s) is our NUMBER ONE priority.
-Our camps are inspected twice a year, and issued operating permits by the State of New York.
+The safety and well-being of our patrons is our NUMBER ONE priority.
+Our camps are inspected twice a year and issued operating permits by the State of New York.

-- Camp Seven Hills, Camp Timbercrest and Camp Piperwood are all accredited by the American Camp Association (ACA).
-An accredited camp must meet a nationally recognized set of standards for policies, procedures and practices related to all aspects of camp operation including program, health and safety and staffing. - All of our Girl Scouts of Western New York camps meet national standards set forth by the Girl Scouts of the USA. - Records and inspection reports are on file at the Depew Girl Scout office and at Camp Timbercrest, Moore Road, Randolph, NY.
+- Camp Seven Hills/Goodyear, Camp Timbercrest, and Camp Piperwood are all accredited by the American Camp Association (ACA).
+An accredited camp must meet a nationally recognized set of standards for policies, procedures, and practices related to all aspects of camp operation, including program, health, and safety and staffing. - All of our Girl Scouts of Western New York camps meet national standards set forth by Girl Scouts of the USA. - Records and inspection reports are on file at the Depew Girl Scout office.